dechamps/FlexASIO/FAQ.md

 application itself.
 For those that don't, use the [`bufferSizeSamples` option][bufferSizeSamples].

+Finally, the [`suggestedLatencySeconds`][suggestedLatencySeconds] option should be set to the smallest possible value that works.

 In the end, a typical low-latency configuration might look something like this:

 ```toml